The Saturday Sailing Season commences on Saturday September 6.

 |Webmaster/ Handicapper||Harvey Porter|

-After over 19 years of service Geoff Lucas has stood down from a Committee involvement with the Club for the time being, with his last two years being as Commodore.
-More on Geoff’s superb contribution to the Club in a later post.
-Our heartfelt thanks to you Geoff for your enormous contribution to the Club.
+After over 19 years of service with his last two years being as Commodore, Geoff Lucas has stood down for the time being from a Committee involvement with the Club.
+More on Geoff’s superb achievement for the Club in a later post.
+Our heartfelt thanks to you Geoff for your enormous contribution over the years.

 And welcome back Roger Gee as the Membership Secretary after a two year leave of absence.